-In addition, several written reports were received from sections of PHIL2003 (Introduction to Philosophy)
+PHIL2003: In addition, several written reports were received from sections of PHIL2003 Introduction to Philosophy, in which instructors scored assignments in accord with the rubric and gave a prose assessment of learning outcomes.
+Approximately 200 students were scored.

-Average score on dimension 1 (critical thinking and communication skills): 2.0 of 3 Average score on dimension 2 (content): 2.2 of 3
+Average score on dimension 1 (critical thinking and communication skills): 2.05 of 3 Average score on dimension 2 (content): 2.10 of 3